United States of Indonesia

 The United States of Indonesia (Republik Indonesia Serikat, lit.
 'Republic of the United States of Indonesia'; (Note: The literal translation is also used in a provisional translation of the state's constitution.)
 Verenigde Staten van Indonesië; abbreviated as RIS or RUSI, also known as Federal Republic of Indonesia) was a short-lived federal state to which the Netherlands formally transferred sovereignty of the Dutch East Indies (except Netherlands New Guinea) on 27 December 1949 following the Dutch–Indonesian Round Table Conference.
 This transfer ended the four-year conflict between Indonesian nationalists and the Netherlands for control of Indonesia.
-It lasted less than a year, before being replaced by the unitary Republic of Indonesia.
+It lasted less than a year, before being replaced by the unified and unitary Republic of Indonesia.

 Background

 In January 1942, the Japanese invaded the Dutch East Indies, displacing the Dutch colonial government.
 On 17 August 1945, two days after the Japanese surrender, Indonesian nationalist leader Sukarno declared Indonesian independence.
 The Dutch, viewing Sukarno and the Indonesian leadership as having collaborated with the Japanese, decided to restore their authority.
 However, British South East Asia Command, under Lord Louis Mountbatten, who had responsibility for the Dutch East Indies, refused to allow Dutch troops to land in Java and Sumatra and recognised de facto Republican authority there.
 However, the Dutch were able to reassert control over most of the area previously occupied by the Japanese Navy, including Borneo and the Great East.
 Discussions between the British and the Dutch resulted in Acting Governor-General of the Dutch East Indies Hubertus van Mook proposing eventual self-determination for an Indonesian commonwealth.
 In July 1946, the Dutch organised the Malino Conference in Sulawesi at which representatives from Borneo and eastern Indonesia backed the proposal for the federal United States of Indonesia with links to the Netherlands.
 It would comprise four elements, Java, Sumatra, Dutch Borneo and the Great East.
 This was followed on 15 November by the Linggadjati Agreement, in which the Dutch recognised de facto republican control over Sumatra, Java and Madura, and the Republic of Indonesia agreed to the principle of a federal Indonesia in which it would be one state.
 The Dutch then organised the December 1946 Denpasar Conference, which led to the establishment of the State of East Indonesia, followed by a state in West Borneo in 1947.